mrlt8/docker-wyze-bridge/README.md

     - LAN_ONLY=True
 ```

+## Still Images

+- `API_THUMB`: Will run ONCE at startup

+  Enabling the `API_THUMB` ENV option will grab a *high-quality* thumbnail from the wyze api and save it to `/img/cam-name.jpg` on standard docker installs or `/config/www/cam-name.jpg` in Home Assistant mode.

+- `RTSP_THUMB`: Will run every 180 seconds (configurable)

+  Enabling the `RTSP_THUMB` ENV option will grab a frame from the RTSP stream every 180 seconds if the `RTSP_THUMB` value is not an integer and save it to `/img/cam-name.jpg` on standard docker installs or `/config/www/cam-name.jpg` in Home Assistant mode.

 ## Bitrate and Resolution

 Bitrate and resolution of the stream from the wyze camera can be adjusted with: